Skip to main content

 As Calipari gets set to return to Rupp Arena, let's look back at why he left in the first place.

 But amid all the furor and the media buzz, it's worth asking: Just how did we get here?
 How did Calipari go from national champion to public enemy No. 1 in Kentucky?
 And why did he wind up at Arkansas in particular?
-Let's take a quick trip down memory lane as the two teams get set to tip it off on Saturady night.
+Let's take a quick trip down memory lane as the two teams get set to tip it off on Saturday night.

-Why did John Calipari leave Kentucky for Arkansas?
+Why did Calipari leave Kentucky?

 The first and most important thing to remember is just how far Calipari's teams had fallen toward the end of his time at Kentucky.
 Coach Cal took over a program in shambles after two disastrous years under Billy Gillespie, and the turnaround was immediate: Over his first three years in Lexington, Calipari went a combined 102-14, making an Elite Eight in his first season, a Final Four appearance the next and finally winning a national title with Anthony Davis in 2011-12.
 He was on top of the sport, and it seemed like the talent — and the wins — would never stop coming.